BE A HERO

 Daisy is now the star of our charity; a source of comfort, joy, and healing for children facing mental and emotional health challenges.
 With her wagging tail and gentle nature, Daisy has a special way of making children smile, easing anxiety, and bringing warmth to tough days.

-Whether she’s visiting children in therapy sessions or lending a paw of support during difficult times, Daisy embodies the love and hope that Sam’s Superheroes stands for.
+Whether she’s supporting children in our Therapy Dog programme or lending a paw of support during difficult times, Daisy embodies the love and hope that Sam’s Superheroes Foundation stands for.

 Fun Fact: Daisy loves belly rubs and is an expert at cheering people up with her playful spirit!